 More information: can be found here.

 I was at one of Barclays own FinTech incubators: Rise in London recently for a workshop explaining what Barclays was doing to expose their banking platform via APIs.
-See some photos from the event below.

 While I am sure the other major banks are developing fantastic open access to their platforms, only Barclays seems to be putting their money where their mouth is and allowing FinTechs to rent desk space in a Barclays facility.